onsi/ginkgo/index.md

 - `--randomizeAllSpecs`

     If present, all specs will be permuted.
 By default Ginkgo will only permute the order of the top level containers.

+- `--randomizeSuites`

+    If present and running multiple spec suites, the order in which the specs run will be randomized.

 **Focusing and Skipping specs:**